soberwp/controller/README.md

 #### Creating Components;

-By default, the controller matches the template filename&mdash;but you can also create reusable components and include them in each view.
+You can also create reusable components and include them in a template using PHP traits.

 **src/controllers/partials/images.php**